Cannot configure EAP

 Click "Next", and to the next window select Active Directory Enrollment Policy and click "Next" too

-Because previously we select this certificate to be publish on AD, on the next window you should be able to see the "Domain Controller Authentication" certificate, select it and chool "Enroll", yah!
+Because previously we selected this certificate to be publish on AD, on the next window you should be able to see the "Domain Controller Authentication" certificate, select it and choose "Enroll", yeah!

-At this stage you should be able to get a "Succeeded" green light, and the certificate will appear under Personal > Certificates
+At this stage you should get a "Succeeded" green light, and the certificate will appear under Personal > Certificates

 Now you can open the RADIUS certificate server from your NPS console, and see that the certificate is there, well done!